ggppwx/GameLauncher/project.md

   - show game thumbnails in game card
   - the appid is used for lauching the game

+### scan games using steam api
+- [ ] import games from steam api.
+  - use the same game table in the database
+  - include installed games and uninstalled games
+  - keep current styles/logic unchanged
+    - for uninstaleed games, make it dimmer

 ## game orgnizer
 - [X] make gmae filter work